dataloop/dataloop-support/docs/alerting/rules.md

 ## Alert Lifecycle

 For a rule that is currently **green** the only state change possible is to change to **grey** if any of the criteria stop returning data for any defined metric path.
-Or, alternatively, it may turn **red** if an agent or plugin changes status or a threshold is met.
+Or, alternatively, it may turn **red** if a Dataloop (Outlyer) Agent or plugin changes status or a threshold is met.

 Actions are run when state changes to **red** with a message beginning `ALERT:` which signifies the start of an incident.
 Integration fields are configured in such a way that this will create a unique new incident.